NCBI-Hackathons/Virus_Domains/README.md

+# Virus_Domains
+A NYGC Hackathon Project to Discover and Leverage New Viral Protein Domains

 # VIROME SNIFF
 A NCBI Hackathon Project Generating a Pipeline that searches Next Generation Sequencing reads using virus protein database.
 This tool finds already known viral sequences and viruses-like proteins and discovers sequences that match Viral Protein Domains in any single genome or metagenome sequence pool.
 Initial development took place at New York Genome Center, June 19-21, 2017.